by Texas Homesteader ~

 That combination’s just got to be effective!

-I remember when the kids were little and would have an itchy rash of some sort, an oatmeal bath would certainly provide them comfort.
+I remember when our kids were little and would have an itchy rash of some sort, an oatmeal bath would certainly provide them comfort.
 Oatmeal is great for soothing dry, itchy skin.

 I typically bathe Bailey in the kitchen sink.
 It’s easier for me to bathe her while I’m standing.
 Plus I can use the sink sprayer to make sure I get every last bit of shampoo off of her.